Haplogroup G (Y-DNA) by country: Armenia

-A 2010 study that concentrated on Jewish men found 21% of 57 Jewish men from Armenia were haplogroup G. Note that Jews in Armenia are mostly recent Askenazi and Georgian.
+A 2010 study that concentrated on Jewish men found 21% of 57 Jewish men from Armenia were haplogroup G. Note that Jews in Armenia are mostly recent Ashkenazi and Georgian.

 Azerbaijan

 Among 72 samples taken in Azerbaijan 18% were G.

 In a study that concentrated on the Talysh of the southern tip of Azerbaijan, 3% of 40 samples were found to be G.

 A study that sampled Jews from Azerbaijan found 16% of 57 men were haplogroup G.

 Georgia

 Among 61 samples taken in Georgia (2001), 30% were G.